nischal-hp/nischal-hp/README.md

 ### Hey there, I'm Nischal,

-- 🔭 I’m currently working as a Cloud Full-Stack Developer at ProStar GeoCrop Inc - Building Microservices using AWS services as the Backend infrastructure and Frontend is built using React.
+- 🔭 I’m currently working as a Cloud Software Developer II at ProStar GeoCrop Inc - The product I am working on is composed of hundreds of Microservices which use AWS infrastructure and the Frontend application is built using React.
 - 👀 I’m interested in Cloud , Mobile Development,  Full Stack Development , Back End / Front End Development.
 - 📫 How to reach me:
   - email: nischal[dot]paramashivaiah "at" colorado dot edu